-The Jewish Healthcare Foundation honors its Montefiore legacy, giving special attention to the health needs of the Jewish community.
+The Jewish Healthcare Foundation honors its Montefiore Hospital legacy, giving special attention to the health needs of the Jewish community.

-- JHF has contributed more than $18 million – now an annual commitment of $900,000 – to the Jewish Federation of Greater Pittsburgh since 1990.
+- JHF has contributed more than $26 million – now an annual commitment of $900,000 – to the Jewish Federation of Greater Pittsburgh since 1990.
 The Federation distributes these funds to key agencies in the Jewish community, helping to address the community's health-related needs, including the Jewish Association on Aging, Jewish Family and Community Services, the Jewish Community Center and Jewish Residential Services.

 - Additional special grants:

-- Introducing regional improvement collaborative to Israel: JHF President & CEO Karen Wolk Feinstein, PhD, introduced the role of regional players in health care by presenting, “The Role of a Regional Initiative in Health Policy, USA,” at the Fourth International Jerusalem Conference on Health Policy in December 2009.
+- Introduced regional improvement collaborative to Israel: JHF President & CEO Karen Wolk Feinstein, PhD, introduced the role of regional players in health care at the Fourth International Jerusalem Conference on Health Policy in December 2009.
 The presentation later became a chapter in the publication, Accountability and Responsibility in Health Care: Issues in Addressing an Emerging Global Challenge, edited by Bruce Rosen, Avi Israeli, and Stephen Shortell.

-- Challenging Israel to eliminate waste and errors: In November 2011, Dr. Feinstein delivered the keynote address, “Can Industrial Engineering Perfect Patient Care?” at the Israel Society for Quality in Health Care’s annual conference, Israel’s largest annual healthcare conference.
+- Challenged Israel to eliminate waste and errors: In November 2011, Dr. Feinstein delivered the keynote address, “Can Industrial Engineering Perfect Patient Care?” at the Israel Society for Quality in Health Care’s annual conference, Israel’s largest annual healthcare conference.